datamin-io/public-documentation/pipelines/running-and-scheduling-workflows.md

 # Running and scheduling pipelines

-Datamin’s pipelines can be triggered in 5 different ways:
+Ylem’s pipelines can be triggered in 5 different ways:

 ### Manually on-demand